-There are a few simple steps you should follow when preparing to make deer jerky.
+There are a few simple steps you should follow when figuring how to cut deer meat for jerky.
 The raw materials are the most important aspect of this; you should always use clean and sanitized utensils to handle the meat.

 This is the most adventurous part of the procedure.
 Hunting a deer is not an easy task but when you finally capture and kill it, you’ll have a nutritious meal for the next few months.

 You need to remove all of the blood from the butchered parts and cut them into large pieces so you’ll know what part of the deer you are processing.

 Always make sure to rinse the meat and place it on a clean wooden block.
 Then you should pick your cut.
 Most hunters take parts from the chest and back of the deer, as they are the most tender and tasty.

 This is the greatest secret when it comes to making perfect deer jerky.
 It’s especially important because thinner slices are easier to dry, as the thicker ones need almost double-time.
 You have to make sure you’re using an extra sharp knife throughout this process.

 When out in nature, there are many spices you can collect.
 Salt and pepper alongside with cumin and coriander would make a perfect match together.
 They’ll give your jerky a better taste and even help them last longer.

 Mix the Spices with the Deer Meat Slices

 Normally, you’d place the slices into a special spice bath with wine and other spirits.
 However, you simply don’t have that luxury when you’re trying to survive.
 Just mix the spices with the deer meat and let them together for a couple of hours.

 Try to place the slices in direct sunlight.
 This will increase their temperature and steadily evaporate any remaining moisture the deer meat slices.
 This procedure may take two or three days, but in the end, you’ll be left with deer jerky you couldn’t dream of.